bbolivar/Python-NYU/README.md

-This repository contains notes for various classes and seminars that I teach at NYU.
-They are focused on teaching programming for data science to non-CS majors.
+This repository contains notes for the Summer edition of _INFO-UB23: Introduction to Programming and Data Science_, taught at NYU Stern.
+It is a fork of the course materials repository designed by [Panos Ipeirotis](http://www.ipeirotis.com/), who deserves full credit for the content included here.
+The materials are focused on teaching programming for data science to non-CS majors.
 The emphasis is on offering live examples that students can use directly to complete their goals.

 ## Accesing your Data Science Environment